KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/App-Article.md

     @PageColor(blue)
 }

-KeyboardKit provides utility types for the main app target of a keyboard app.
-It's a new namespace that for now only contains a home screen template.
+KeyboardKit provides many utilities for the main app target, that simplifies building a great keyboard app.

 👑 [KeyboardKit Pro][Pro] unlocks app views for the main app target.
 Information about Pro features can be found at the end of this article.